quinn0823/apple-siri-voice-navigation/README.md

 ## Voices [87+ Voices in 21+ Languages]

-Voices in all 14 languages the game supports are available.
+Supports all 14 languages supported by the game.

 ### Available (87 in 21)